-There are a number of ways parents can facilitate positive youth development.
+There are several ways parents can facilitate a child’s social development.

 Positive home experiences

-Both early childhood experiences with parents and current experiences in healthy relationships are important to a developing child.
+Both early childhood experiences with parents and current experiences in healthy relationships are essential to a developing child.

-Sensitive parenting and positive family relationships are protective factors that are highly correlated with healthy social development in children.
+Sensitive parenting and positive family relationships are protective factors that are highly correlated with healthy social development for children.